 Once we got into a combat situation, I felt the Captain’s chair heat up.
 It started with the always-enjoyable activation of red alert (good for keeping your crew on their toes in down times!), but I soon had my hands full staying on top of the situation.
 Though individual crew members can see the shield/hull status, the ship’s position in space, and the enemy’s position, it’s up to the Captain to coordinate everyone’s efforts while pursuing the objective.
 We often had time-sensitive tasks to accomplish while we were engaged with enemy ships, and I soon understood why Picard was always demanding that his team members “Report!”

 Updates from the crew were crucial as I calculated how close to cut our exit when rescuing people from escape pods as a deadly solar event approached.
-Marshaling our resources to make that daring last-minute exit was a thrill that made me feel the power of the Captain’s role.
-Later, as we struggled to maneuver inside an asteroid field and engage Klingon Warbirds, I felt the desperation of not being able to set everything right myself, and the agony of potentially having the ship destroyed on watch (it wasn’t).
+Marshalling our resources to make that daring last-minute exit was a thrill that made me feel the power of the Captain’s role.
+Later, as we struggled to manoeuvre inside an asteroid field and engage Klingon Warbirds, I felt the desperation of not being able to set everything right myself, and the agony of potentially having the ship destroyed on watch (it wasn’t).
 These emotions are some of the highs and lows that you see represented again and again in the best Star Trek episodes, and feeling them flow through me as I sat on the bridge made me eager to take the con again.

 Giancarlo Varanini: Tactical

-Being a tactical officer is a big responsibility on a Federation starship, because all of the ship’s weaponry and shields are at your fingertips along with the controls for scanning, transporting, and system intrusions (shared between other stations).
+Being a tactical officer is a big responsibility on a Federation Starship, because all of the ship’s weaponry and shields are at your fingertips along with the controls for scanning, transporting, and system intrusions (shared between other stations).
 In other words, when your ship gets into a conflict with a couple of enemy Klingon vessels while trying to transport survivors from rescue pods, things can get a little dicey.
 Fortunately, it doesn’t take long to figure out what you need to do and when on the Aegis.
 Early missions will ease you into the concept and habit of lowering shields before transporting and scanning ships, which not only gives you information on individual ship systems, but also makes it possible to target them individually for intrusions – in case you need to disable a friendly ship’s engines to prevent them from drifting into an anomaly, for example.

 As for combat, firing phasers and torpedoes is straightforward, but general awareness and communication both play a key role if you want to be a good tactical officer.
 When our crew moved from the bridge of the Aegis to the Enterprise, we started a mission that put us in pursuit of a pirate that eventually made their way into an asteroid field.
-When playing in the tactical spot, your first inclination might be to fire everything you have right away to disable or destroy a ship, but in this scenario, I didn’t realize was that most of my torpedoes were simply hitting asteroids and not the enemy vessel.
+When playing in the tactical spot, your first inclination might be to fire everything you have right away to disable or destroy a ship, but in this scenario, I didn’t realise was that most of my torpedoes were simply hitting asteroids and not the enemy vessel.
 That’s when I started listening a little bit more to my captain and crewmates as they worked to position the ship out of asteroid clusters, giving me a better chance of actually hitting the enemy ship.

 Whether you’ve saved stranded survivors or defeated Klingons in the heat of battle, there’s a great sense of relief when everything seems to go right at tactical, but you might take most of the blame if things don’t go your way.